-Scottish animal artist Angela Davidson is well known throughout the UK for her incredibly life-like animal and livestock art.
-Angela has also created a large range of fine art animal prints from her original pastel paintings, featuring various cattle breeds, horse breeds, dogs and sheep.
-Her limited editions now number well over one-hundred-and-twenty individual giclee prints.
+Scottish animal artist Angela Davidson is well known throughout the UK for her incredibly life-like wildlife and livestock art.
+Angela has also created a large range of fine art animal prints from her original pastel paintings.
+Her print range features various cattle breeds, horse breeds, dogs and sheep, and her limited editions now number well over one-hundred-and-fifty individual giclee prints.

 With a flair for creating fabulous livestock art, the pedigree cattle breeder is spoilt for choice.
 Subjects such as Angela's Charolais cattle, Aberdeen Angus, Simmental and Limousin bull prints, give an idea of the diversity and quality of cattle reproductions available.
 Any cow art enthusiast is left in no doubt that this is one self-taught artist who has the ability not only to recreate true-to-life artwork, but also render that artwork as striking, dramatic and very contemporary animal compositions.